New name, new job, new supervisor? Please be sure to update your FSDP Registration Profile here.

 Program: Certificate in Organizational Leadership and Ethics

-Presenter: Mark Burdsall, Assistant Vice Chancellor, Consulting Services
+Presenter: Mark Burdsall, Assistant Vice Chancellor Consulting Services

-Office of Human Resources Sandra Brandon, Leader-Strategy & Innovation Academic and Research Services and Technology
+Sandra Brandon, Leader-Strategy & Innovation Academic and Research Services and Technology

 Office of the CIO